 Treating Gum Disease

 Professional gum disease treatments are necessary to save your teeth and stop the infection from spreading.
 Early stages of gingivitis can be treated by an accredited dental hygienist.
 If a gum infection has progressed to more serious periodontitis, it is best to act soon to prevent the loss of teeth and the bone that secures them in place.

 Regular Visits to the Oral Hygienist

-Regular professional cleaning is the best way to remove plaque and tartar build up that you cannot reach with general flossing and brushing.
-To avoid bacteria causing gingivitis from degrading your jawbone we recommend that our patients have a deep clean at least every 6 months.
+Regular professional cleaning is the best way to remove plaque and tartar build-up that you cannot reach with general flossing and brushing.
+You can prevent bacteria causing gingivitis from degrading your jawbone by having a professional scale and polish every 6 months.

 Visiting the dentist every six months is important for maintaining both oral and general health.
 During the dental check-up, our dentists will check your overall oral health for any trouble areas.
 Early treatment can save your teeth and prevent the development of adverse health complications that have been linked to poor oral health, such as heart and brain health.